Back

 At the same time, it is important to keep in mind the balance between the full data collection and user privacy.
 Your app should be compliant with privacy standards such as HIPAA.

 CVS Health launched its own mobile payments solution in 2016.
-It allows customers to pay for products, pick up prescriptions, earn loyalty rewards — just by scanning the barcode in the CVS mobile app.
-This solution helps to eliminate the number of steps it takes today to complete a checkout
+It allows customers to pay for products, pick up prescriptions, and earn loyalty rewards — just by scanning the barcode in the CVS mobile app.
+This solution helps to reduce the number of steps it takes today to complete a checkout

 Users need to keep track of their orders.
 Here are some examples of push notifications: